Radial and Non-Radial Oscillations of Protoneutron Stars with Hyperonic Composition: Acknowledgement

 \section{Acknowledgement}

 A.I. acknowledges financial support from the São Paulo State Research Foundation (FAPESP), Grant No. 2023/09545-1.
 I.A.R. acknowledges support from the Alexander von Humboldt Foundation.
 T. F. also thanks the financial support from Improvement of Higher Education Personnel CAPES (Finance Code 001), the National Council for Scientific and Technological Development (CNPq) under Grants Nos.
 306834/2022-7, and FAPESP (Grant 2019/07767-1).
-Y.~Lim is supported by the National Research Foundation of Korea(NRF) grant funded by the Korea government(MSIT)(No. RS-2024-00457037) and by Global - Learning \& Academic research institution for Master's·PhD students, and Postdocs(LAMP) Program of the National Research Foundation of Korea(NRF) grant funded by the Ministry of Education(No. RS-2024-00442483).
-Y. Lim is also supported by the Yonsei University Research Fund of 2024-22-0121.
+P.~Thakur and Y.~Lim is supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (No.~RS-2024-00457037).
+Y.~Lim is also supported by Global - Learning \& Academic research institution for Master's and PhD students, and Postdocs(LAMP) Program of the National Research Foundation of Korea(NRF) grant funded by the Ministry of Education(No. RS-2024-00442483) and by the Yonsei University Research Fund of 2024-22-0121.